protobufjs/protobuf.js/README.md

 Consolidates imports and converts between file formats.

+  -t, --target    Specifies the target format. [json, proto2, proto3]
+                  Also accepts a path to require a custom target.

-  -t, --target    Specifies the target format. [json, proto2, proto3] -p, --path      Adds a directory to the include path.
+  -p, --path      Adds a directory to the include path.

   -o, --out       Saves to a file instead of writing to stdout.

 usage: pbjs [options] file1.proto file2.json ...